CESNET/eInfra-docs/docs.it4i/general/capacity-computing.md

     Before the jobs can start executing, you have to provide HyperQueue with some computational resources.

 #### Providing Computational Resources

 Before HyperQueue can execute your jobs, it needs to have access to some computational resources.
-You can provide these by starting HyperQueue *workers*, which connect to the server and execute your jobs.
+You can provide these by starting HyperQueue *workers* which connect to the server and execute your jobs.
 The workers should run on computing nodes, so you can start them using PBS.

 * Start a worker on a single PBS node: